 Sean is Vice President of the Boxwood Estate Winery.
-The son of owners Rita and John Kent Cooke, Sean has been with Boxwood Winery since 2005 and oversees marketing, retail sales, wine club membership, remote Tasting Room, and local distribution.
+The son of owners Rita and John Kent Cooke, Sean has been with Boxwood Winery since 2005 and oversees all winery operations.
 He studied business at Virginia Commonwealth University, has extensive background in advertising and sales, and is a certified sommelier, studied under Court of Master Sommeliers, Americas.
 Sean is married to Tracy Martin and has two daughters, Juliane and Isabel.

 Stèphane is a winemaker and consultant to over 90 estates worldwide, including Boxwood Winery in Middleburg, Virginia since its inception in 2006.
 His approach encompasses every stage in the process from the vine to bottle.
 His method is to encourage the roots to explore the soil so that all its components are transferred to the fruit.
 Stèphane consults for many internationally acclaimed wineries including; Chateau Beausejour, Smith Haut Lafitte, LaGaffeliere, and produces his own wine Domaine de l’A in Cotes de Castillon in France.